List of England Test cricket records

 Test cricket is the oldest form of cricket played at international level.
 A Test match is scheduled to take place over a period of five days, and is played by teams representing full member nations of the International Cricket Council (ICC).
 England was a founding member of the ICC, having played the first Test match against Australia in March 1877 at the Melbourne Cricket Ground.
-As of August 2025, they have played more Test matches than any other team, and of their 1,059 games, have won 388, drawn 354 and lost 317.
-With 36.63 percent of matches won, this makes England the third most successful team in the history of Test cricket, behind Australia on 47.47 percent and South Africa on 38.20 percent.
+As of August 2025, they have played more Test matches than any other team, and of their 1089 games, have won 403, drawn 356 and lost 330.
+With 37.0 per cent of matches won, England are the third most successful team in the history of Test cricket, behind Australia on 48.1 per cent and South Africa on 39.6 per cent.